Features

 Numerical meshes are necessary building blocks for PDE solvers.
 TNL offers both structured and unstructured meshes either on CPU or GPU.

-• Unstructred numerical meshes can have arbitrary number of dimensions.
-For these type of meshes, all mesh entities (cells, faces, edges, vertices, etc.) must be stored explicitly in the memory.
-Especially on GPUs, memory is precious resource.
-Therefore, in TNL, one can configure what type of mesh enities and relations between them, are supposed to be stored.
-This way, the unstructured mesh can be fine-tuned for specific numerical scheme, typically based on the finite volume or finite element method.
+Unstructred numerical meshes can have 1, 2 or 3 dimensions and each mesh entity can have any number of neighbors.
+For these type of meshes, all mesh entities (cells, faces, edges, vertices, etc.) must be stored explicitly in memory.
+Since memory may be the limiting factor in many applications and especially on GPUs, the TNL data structure is designed to be configurable and allows to change the type of mesh entities and their relations that are stored in memory.
+This way, the unstructured mesh can be fine-tuned for a specific numerical scheme, typically based on the finite volume or finite element method.
 Unstructured meshes can be imported from VTI, VTK, VTU, XMLVTK and Netgen formats.

 Numerical solvers